jocker-il/coi.JoCKeR-QoL/readme.txt

 when you unlock wheat and chicken farming. once I figure out how to move the recipes and re-arrange the research nodes, I will be able to correct this the right way,

+** I'm not a professional coder/modder, so I got help to create this,
+    If you have C# coding experience and want to help make the needed changes, I'm happy to get it - contact me on the game's discord  **

+** the game's discord page is here: https://discord.gg/sTU7NpgQfv **